AbdurrahmanKazimov/Parking-Lot-Simulator/README.md

 events include adding a car to the queue, notifying the exit of a parked car, requesting a subscription, or no event at all.
 2. Manuel Mode: Activated by pressing the ’M’ key on the computer keyboard.
-In this mode, there are four buttons you can try:
-  – ’R’ button: Adds a random car to the queue.
+In this mode, there are four buttons you can try:\n – ’R’ button: Adds a random car to the queue.
   – ’T’ button: Requests removal of random car from the parking lot – ’Y’ button: Requests subscription of a random car to a random place in the parking lot.